ReactTraining/react-workshop/courses/fundamentals/04-effects/lecture/README.md

 ## Side Effects with Network Requests

 - Open `ProductProfile.js`
+- Browser: `http://localhost:3000/products/1` (or any valid Product ID)
 - Query for product and explain the basics of effects
 - Api: `api.products.getProduct(productId)`